englekk/handbook-docs/Fuse/03 - UI Components.md

 		</Rectangle>
 	</App>

-Depending on where you started the preview process from, you'll see the `Message` output when you click the `Rectangle`.
+When you click the rectangle the `Message` output will show up in the [Monitor](https://www.fusetools.com/learn/guides/preview-and-export-monitor) if you are running in preview mode.
+It will also show up in the standard device logs or, if you started the preview process from the commandline, in the standard console.

 ### $(Event triggers)